See all 203 churches near Knoxville, TN

 About Us

-Emmaus Abbey Church is a conservative independent Orthodox church that centers its worship on "Spirit, Word and Sacrament."
-We are a part of the American Orthodox Catholic "Ancient Faith Continuing Network of Churches," meaning we are a Christian church that believes the road to the future runs through the past.
+Emmaus Abbey Church is a conservative "American Orthodox" church that centers its worship on "Spirit, Word and Sacrament."
+We are not roman catholic, but a part of the American Orthodox Catholic Church in North America.
+We are an "Ancient Faith Network of Churches that was started in 1927.
+"We are a vibrant group of people wanting to reach out to the least, lost and lonely."
+We are an "ACTS 2" church meaning we want to serve our community.
+We are a 21st Century Christian church that believes the road to the future runs through the past.
 And this is really what “Ancient-Faith” means: Our worship and spirituality are deeply rooted in classic Christianity.
 We’re convinced that the faith and practice of the early Church will engage our culture more effectively and provide a way forward in a time of almost unbelievable transition and change.
-So, first we want you to know that we're not a traditional church, as most folks define it, and never will be.
+So, we do not apologize for being a Traditional church, as most folks define it, but embrace all that the early church taught so that the person who embraces Jesus as their Lord and Savior will have the Faith once delivered from the Apostles to live out their faith on daily basis.

 Our Services